Chornobyl, 40 Years Later: A Photographer’s Perspective

 You can’t see it.
 You can’t feel it.
 But you know it’s there.

 Standing near the reactor, just a few hundred feet from the original sarcophagus, is a surreal experience.
 It towers above everything around it—silent, worn, and still dangerous.
 You’re looking directly at something capable of immense harm, yet you feel nothing at all.
+The disconnect between what you know and what you feel is hard to ignore.

 Unexpected Beauty